kucm-lsbi/MOZAIC/README.md

 MOZAIC is a molecule optimization algorithm that combines SMARTS-based reaction-driven fragment growing with the Conformational Space Annealing (CSA) algorithm.

-Starting from an initial molecule, MOZAIC performs fragment growing to build an initial bank of candidate molecules.
-It then applies crossover and mutation operators to increase structural diversity, and updates the bank using the Dcut criterion in CSA.
-As a result, MOZAIC outputs the globally optimized final bank and corresponding protein–ligand complex PDB structures.
+Starting from an initial molecule, MOZAIC first generates an initial bank of candidate molecules through reaction-driven fragment growing.
+It then refines this bank through CSA by iteratively applying crossover, mutation, and bank updates, ultimately producing a final ranked bank and corresponding protein–ligand complex PDB structures.

 ![MOZAIC workflow](./mozaic.png)